canonical/sylva-core/docs/okd-capm3-preview.md

 - `*.apps.<cluster-name>.<domain-name>`

 In a multi-cluster architecrure, a management cluster will install and manage multiple workload clusters.
 Each OKD workload cluster will need to have the above three DNS entries corresponding to its cluster.
-In production, we expect an external dns service outside of Sylva stack will fullfil the DNS requirements with pre-populated DNS entries for all workload clusters.
+In production, we expect an external dns service outside of Sylva stack will fulfill the DNS requirements with pre-populated DNS entries for all workload clusters.
 An alternative to the external dns service approach is to enhance the Sylva k8s-gateway unit so it will be able to add the cluster DNS entries when a cluster is created, and remove the cluster DNS entries when a cluster is deleted.
 This alternative work is being tracked by: https://gitlab.com/sylva-projects/sylva-core/-/issues/1573

 ## Install OKD Single Node Cluster